jon-jacky/Piety/editors/edo.md

 session  to crash.

 The *T* command, after it prints the output from the selected Python code at the end of the buffer, also adds a new empty line to end of buffer and sets mark and dot there.
 Then new lines typed at the end of the buffer advance dot but leave the mark, so all text typed after the last Python output is in the selection region, ready to be executed by *]T*.
-The *edsel* *^T* command invokes *edo* *T*.
+The *edsel* *C-j* display editing command invokes *edo* *]T*.
 These turn any buffer into a Python REPL.

 There are some inconveniences with *T*.
 Error output still appears in the scrolling region, not the buffer.
 Some Python output appears in very long